user2GX/OS-2GX/README.md

 Working on my own OS.
 I'm making it in pure assembly.
 Kernel should work, and for Linux users..

-CD into the main trunk/folder of the repository either when cloning or downloading the zip, then type in:
+If you're in a command line interface, move into the folder of the repository either when cloning or downloading the zip, then type in:

 ```
 make